 If you’ve been diagnosed with MDS, your doctor will talk to you about your treatment options and make a treatment plan with you.

 The treatment plan that’s right for you will depend on:

 - your wishes

 - your general fitness, including any other health conditions you have

 - what treatments are available, how well they work and any risks or side effects.

 Your treatment may include one or more of the following:

-- Watch and wait – Not all patients need active treatment, as some do not have any symptoms.
-If you are not starting treatment, you will have regular check-ups which is often referred to as ‘watch and wait’ or ‘active monitoring’.
+- Watch and wait – Not everyone with MDS needs active treatment, as some people do not have any symptoms.
+If you're not starting treatment, you'll have regular check-ups which is often referred to as “watch and wait” or “active monitoring”.

 - Non-intensive treatment – This tries to slow down the progression of MDS and improve your blood counts.

 - Intensive treatment – this gives the best chance of getting rid of MDS completely, but means having strong treatment that can cause lots of side effects so isn’t right for everyone.
 It includes intensive chemotherapy and stem cell transplants.